 Our digital content manager John Stiver shares tips for getting the best photos when you are out flying with Fort Langley Air

-Most of our customers at Fort Langley Air take the opportunity to photograph their experience.
+Most of our customers at Fort Langley Air take the opportunity to try aerial photography, or hone their craft during their flightseeing experience.
 The breathtaking views from one of our floatplanes provide a perfect opportunity for some once in a lifetime shots.
 Here are a few tips you can use to make the most of your aerial photography.

 1. Plan the time of day for your flight

 Be sure to schedule you flight in the morning or evening.
 This will generally provide you with the best light for photographs.
 Also check the weather forecast so that you have an idea of what to expect…remember, cloudy days can make for great shots too.